thunderInfy/nngo/README.md

 # nngo

-Implementation of simple automatic differentiation in Go
+Implementation of automatic differentiation in Go